rbisdorff/Digraph3/docSphinx/tutorial.rst

 Introduction
 ------------

 The :py:mod:`randomPerfTabs` module provides several constructors for random performance tableaux generators of different kind, mainly for the purpose of testing implemented methods and tools presented and discussed in the Algorithmic Decision Theory course at the University of Luxembourg.
-This tutorial concerns the four most useful generators:
+This tutorial concerns the four most useful generators.

     1. The simplest model, called **RandomPerformanceTableau**, generates a set of *n* decision actions, a set of *m* real-valued